joeldba/dwm/README.md

   * Any window created by st (or any other terminal specified in config.h) will overlap the entirety of the terminal window, to reduce on-screen clutter.
 Very useful for viewing images with sxiv, and videos with mpv.
 * hide-vacant-tags
   * The bar only shows tags with clients on them, a la i3.
+* alternativetags
+  * Allows you to temporarily show numbers instead of icons for each tag by pressing Mod+Ctrl+0.
 * center
   * Centers newly-created floating windows.
 * scratchpad